-Almost 50% are Unaware it is Too High
+Almost 50% are Unaware their Blood Pressure is Too High

-High blood pressure, also known as hypertension, is common around the world and the leading cause of heart disease, but many people are unaware that they have it.
+High blood pressure, also known as hypertension, is found around the world and is the leading cause of heart disease, but many people are unaware that they have it.

-An international team of researchers noted that this is true for wealthy, developed nations as well as low-income countries.
-And despite the availability of drugs to control high blood pressure, many people who do know they have the condition are not being properly treated.
+An international team of researchers noted that this is true for wealthy, developed nations and low-income countries.
+And despite the availability of drugs to control high blood pressure, many people who do know they have the condition are not being adequately treated.

 Blood pressure-lowering drugs are generally inexpensive and commonly available treatments.
-However, only a third of patients commenced on treatment are on enough treatment to control their blood pressure.
-This is worst in low-income countries, but significant in high- and middle-income countries, too.
+However, only a third of patients who commenced treatment are on enough therapy to control their blood pressure.
+Too low medication is worst in low-income countries but significant in high- and middle-income countries, too.

 On blood pressure issues in America, the Center for Disease Control (CDC) found: